 Lightly oil the baking pan.

 Cut the tomatoes in half and then dice the celeriac neatly.
-Spread some honey on the inner side of the red paprika and cut it in small pieces.
+Spread some honey on the inner side of the red bell pepper and cut it in small pieces.

-Put tomatoes, celeriac, paprika and olives in the baking pan.
+Put tomatoes, celeriac, bell pepper and olives in the baking pan.

 Mix ½ decilitre of olive oil with finely chopped thyme and rosemary, ½ teaspoon of salt, just a pinch of black pepper and some lemon juice.
 Pour it onto the vegetables.